 As sustainable travellers who try our best to reduce the footprint we have on the earth, we absolutely love this initiative!
 Yes, you will need to carry a bit more cash on you, but you’ll get the money back and it’s a small inconvenience that will help preserve our beautiful planet.

-How Much to Budget for Berlin Christmas Markets
+How Much to Budget for Berlin Christmas Market

 Collect Unique Christmas Mugs

-Yes, each Christmas market has their own mug usually designed with pictures or words that distinguishes that area or market from the others.
-We didn’t know that ourselves until we visited a few German Christmas markets and realised that each one sold their own unique and charming Christmas mug!
+Yes, each mug is designed with pictures or words that distinguishes that area or market from the others.
+We didn’t know that ourselves until we visited a few German Christmas markets and realised that each one sold their own unique and charming mug!

-So charming in fact that we did a giveaway last year and gifted one of our Instagram subscribers their favourite Christmas market mug.
+So charming in fact that we did a giveaway and gifted one of our Instagram subscribers their favourite.

 Other Tips For Visiting Christmas Markets in Germany